 Guideful: A Nerve 10 review of a more relatable way to meditate

 When it comes to learning how to meditate, just beginning the process can seem overwhelming.
-It's easy to obsess over finding the
+It's easy to obsess over finding the right way to meditate.

 When I first started meditating, I felt anything but confident.
 Frequent thoughts attacked my brain: